r-handsfield/datasciencecoursera/9-developingDataProducts/courseProject/slidify_documentation/index.md

 ## Slide 1

-<p>A Lissajous curve is a way to compare trigonometric sine functions.
+<p>A <a href=https://en.wikipedia.org/wiki/Lissajous_curve>Lissajous curve</a> is a tool for compairing  trigonometric sine functions.
 The curve is used in signal processing, audio engineering, and many other disciplines.</p>

 </p>The basic sine function $Y = sin(t)$ looks like this:</p>
 <img src="assets/fig/unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" style="display: block; margin: auto;" />